Search for

 DESCRIPTION:

-The Sukhoi Su-33 is a navalized version of the company's Su-27 originally designed to operate from the Soviet Union's first class of large aircraft carriers.
-To meet the requirements of shipboard duty, the Su-33 features a strengthened airframe, corrosion resistance, arrestor gear, more powerful engines, and wing and tailplane folding mechanisms for storage aboard ship.
-The Su-33 is also the first member of the Su-27 family fitted with canards near the juncture of the wing and leading edge extension allowing better maneuverability while reducing the takeoff distance and landing speed.
+The Sukhoi Su-33 is a navalized version of the Su-27 originally designed to operate from the Soviet Union's first class of large aircraft carriers.
+To meet the requirements of carrier duty, the Su-33 features a strengthened airframe, corrosion resistance, arrestor gear, more powerful engines, and wing and tailplane folding mechanisms for storage aboard ship.
+The Su-33 is also the first member of the Su-27 family fitted with canards near the juncture of the wing and leading edge extensions allowing better maneuverability while reducing the takeoff distance and landing speed.

-Last modified 13 October 2007
+Last modified 13 September 2009

 HISTORY:

-First Flight (Su-27K) May 1985
+First Flight (T-10-24) May 1985

 (Su-27KUB) 29 April 1999